4GeeksAcademy/optimize-github-profile/README.md

 # How to customize your github profile

-Github is one of the first platforms that recruiters visit when reviewing your developer profile, a strong github will make you stand out and may end up being paramaunt during your job search.
+Github is one of the first platforms that recruiters visit when reviewing your developer profile, a strong github will make you stand out and may end up being paramount during your job search.

 Build a customized github that stands out and showcases how you are, your projects and skills.
 Overall having a fun and friendly profile for recruiters and other developers to visit.